project-ethea/Invasion_from_the_Unknown/README.md

 Contacting the author
 ---------------------

-You may contact the author of this campagn via forum PM to Iris on the [Wesnoth.org forums][7], or through the official Wesnoth [Discord server][8].
+You may contact the author of this campaign via forum PM to Iris on the [Wesnoth.org forums][7], or through the official Wesnoth [Discord server][8].

 [7]: <https://forums.wesnoth.org/>